Creating the Next Generation of Leaders in Energy

 Read more about the degree on the Master of Science in Energy (MSE) page.
 For additional information, visit the Curriculum and Modules page and learn more about the three suggested Elective Course Themes in the following topical areas: Energy Digitization, Energy Policy and Management, and Sustainable Energy.

 Face-to-Face or Fully Online

-The Texas A&M Energy Institute’s certificate program, the Certificate in Energy, is offered by taking 10 modules of the Master of Science in Energy (MSE) degree program either Face-to-Face in College Station, Texas or Online via distance learning.
+The Texas A&M Energy Institute’s original certificate program, the Certificate in Energy, is offered by taking 10 modules of the Master of Science in Energy (MSE) degree program either Face-to-Face in College Station, Texas or Online via distance learning.